🖨 3D Printer Radar

 FAQs

-Prusa Core One vs Bambu P2S — which should I choose?
+Prusa CORE One+ vs Bambu P2S — which should I choose?

 The defining choice is ecosystem philosophy.
 Bambu offers a polished closed ecosystem with faster setup, proprietary cloud features, and an aggressive innovation cadence.
 Prusa offers open-source hardware, longer product lifecycles, community repairability, and no lock-in.
 If you plan to modify, repair, or build on the printer, Prusa.
 If you want the fastest out-of-box experience, Bambu.

-Does the Core One need an enclosure for engineering filaments?
+Does the CORE One+ need an enclosure for engineering filaments?

-Is the Core One kit worth building?
+Is the CORE One+ kit worth building?

 Yes — the kit is significantly cheaper than the assembled version and gives you deep familiarity with your printer's components, making maintenance and troubleshooting easier.